Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: ML training

 The training setup is similar to the setup for electron-photon, with $100$ training trees at a maximum depth of $4$.
 We generated the data samples using publicly available tools (appendix \ref{appendix:train}).
 Half of the data is used for training and the remaining half is used for testing.
-Later in section \ref{sec:far_benchmark}, we compare the result of our BDT analysis against results using the cut thresholds for the ATLAS Experiment.
-The BDT is trained for VBF $H\rightarrow\textit{invisible}$ vs.\ multijet, but it is used to categorize VBF $H\rightarrow\textit{invisible}$, VBF $H\rightarrow 4b$, and multijet.
+Later in section \ref{sec:far_benchmark}, we compare the result of our BDT analysis against results using the cut thresholds for the ATLAS experiment.
+The BDT is trained for VBF $H\rightarrow\textit{invisible}$ vs.\ multijet, but it is used to categorize VBF $H\rightarrow\textit{invisible}$, and multijet.
+As the goal is to use only the VBF jets to identify the production of Higgs bosons, we also test the trained BDT on the signal process VBF $H\rightarrow 4b$, which contains jets in the decay process in addition to the one from the production process.
 The BDT output score distributions for the test sample is shown in the right plot of figure \ref{fig:train_bdt} for the optimized configuration described later (section \ref{sec:benchmark}).
 The clear shape differences between the two signal distributions and the background distribution indicate that there are powerful input variables that separate them.
 Moreover, the distributions demonstrate that VBF Higgs events can be separated from multijet background in a way that retains sensitivity for two different Higgs boson decays.
 There is a slight degradation in performance when the Higgs boson decays to a final state with jets, such as $4b$, as these jets can be miscategorized as VBF jets.